NikKowPHP/arina_admin_instagram/documentation/laravel_admin_panel_todo.md

     *   [ ] Verify that the webhook processes the comment and sends the correct DM.

 This detailed plan provides a roadmap for implementing the Laravel admin panel and integrating it with the existing Python webhook via the shared PostgreSQL database.

+## 9. Rewrite Instagram Webhooks and Bot

+*   [ ] **9.1.
+Rewrite Instagram webhooks and bot in Laravel** - @cline
+    *   [ ] Create a new route to handle incoming Instagram webhook notifications.
+    *   [ ] Implement a controller method to process webhook data and verify the signature.
+    *   [ ] Implement the bot logic to respond to comments and send DMs using the Instagram Graph API.
+    *   [ ] Update documentation (`documentation/webhook_documentation.md`, `documentation/instagram_telegram_integration_guide.md`) to reflect the Laravel implementation.